Appalachian Trail Gear List 2025

 Best Sleeping Bag for the Appalachian Trail

-The best sleeping bag for hiking the Appalachian Trail is a degree rated sleeping bag around 20F.
-For those starting earlier or finishing later you could get a sleeping bag rated to 10F.
-For some one section hiking in June or July a bag rated to 30F or 40F would be OK.
+The best sleeping bag for hiking the Appalachian Trail is a degree-rated sleeping bag around 20F.
+For those starting earlier or finishing later, you could get a sleeping bag rated to 10F.
+For section hiking in June or July, a bag rated to 30F or 40F would be OK.

-The months of June and July are awfully hot and humid.
+The months of June and July are hot and humid.
 It would be great to have 2 sleeping bags.
 Take one for the colder months on the trail and then send it home for June and July and replace it with an ultralight summer sleeping bag.
-As this is not practical for most thru hikers, a 20F bag is best.
+As this is not practical for most thru-hikers, a 20F bag is best.

-Here are a list of very highly recommended ultralight Sleeping Bags for the Appalachian Trail.
+Here is a list of very highly recommended ultralight Sleeping Bags for the Appalachian Trail.

 Best Ultralight Backpacking Quilts for the Appalachian Trail